openshift/special-resource-operator/README.md

 The `nvidia.com/gpu` is an extended resource, which is exposed by the DevicePlugin, there is no need to add a  toleration to Pods that request extended resources.
 The ExtendedResourcesAdmissionController will add a toleration to each Pod that tries to allocate an extended resource on a node with the corresponding taint.

-A Pod that does not request a extended resource e.g. a CPU only Pod will be repelled from the node.
+A Pod that does not request an extended resource e.g. a CPU only Pod will be repelled from the node.
 The taint will make sure that only special resource workloads are deployed to those specific nodes.

 ### Soft Partitioning
-Compared to the hard partioning scheme with taints, soft partitioning will allow any Pod on the node but will preempt low priority Pods with high priority Pods.
+Compared to the hard partitioning scheme with taints, soft partitioning will allow any Pod on the node but will preempt low priority Pods with high priority Pods.
 High priority Pods could be with special resource workloads and low priority CPU only Pods.
 The following CR can be used to instantiate the operator with priority and preemption: [sro_cr_sched_priority_preemption.yaml](https://github.com/openshift-psap/special-resource-operator/blob/052d7ad0cd4255ab9b0595f17d4914b61927d18f/manifests/sro_cr_sched_priority_preemption.yaml#L1).
-The CR accepts an array of priorityclasses, here the operator creates two classes, namely: `gpu-high-priority` and `gpu-low-priority`.
+The CR accepts an array of `priorityclasses`, here the operator creates two classes, namely: `gpu-high-priority` and `gpu-low-priority`.

-One can use the low priority class to keep the node busy and as soon as a high priority class Pod is created that allocates a extended resource, the scheduler will try to preempt the low priority Pod to make schedulig of the pending Pod possible.
+One can use the low priority class to keep the node busy and as soon as a high priority class Pod is created that allocates an extended resource, the scheduler will try to preempt the low priority Pod to make scheduling of the pending Pod possible.